Donald Trump sexual misconduct allegations: Ninni Laaksonen (2006)

 On October 27, 2016, a local Finnish tabloid, Ilta-Sanomat, reported an allegation by Ninni Laaksonen, Miss Finland 2006.
 Laaksonen appeared with Trump on the Late Show with David Letterman on July 26, 2006.
 Laaksonen claims that before they went on the air, Trump grabbed her buttocks.
 As Laaksonen describes the interaction: "He really grabbed my butt.
 I don't think anybody saw it but I flinched and thought: "What is happening?"
 Someone later told Laaksonen that Trump liked her because she looked like his wife, Melania, when she was younger.

 Laaksonen revealed her account to a local Finnish tabloid, Ilta-Sanomat, which had contacted her regarding the level of professionalism involved in Donald Trump's handling of his employees within the Miss Universe pageant.
 The story was published on October 27, 2016.

 Cassandra Searles (2013)

 In October 2016, Rolling Stone and NPR reported Trump fondled Cassandra Searles, Miss Washington USA of 2013, without her consent during the Miss USA pageant of that year.
 In June 2016, Searles wrote that Trump invited her to his hotel room.
-Yahoo!News published an article in June 2016 stating that Searles had made Facebook postings that accused Trump of making unwanted advances.
+Yahoo!
+News published an article in June 2016 stating that Searles had made Facebook postings that accused Trump of making unwanted advances.
 She said he was "continually" groping her buttocks and had asked her to go "to his hotel room".
 Searles also asserted that Trump had "treated us like cattle".
 Trump and his campaign have not specifically responded to Searles' allegations.

+Allegations of underage sex parties

+On October 25, 2016, allegations were made by two men stating that Trump had attended and partaken in sex parties filled with underage minor females as young as 15 years old who were induced with promises of career advancement.
+Illegal drugs were also alleged to have been provided to the minors.

+One man was identified as model and actor Andy Lucchesi, while the other was identified as a fashion photographer who spoke on condition of anonymity.
+Both men claim to have been acquaintances of Trump during that decade, which one described as his "Trump days".

+Lucchesi, for his part, said that he saw Trump engage in sexual activity with the girls but did not witness him taking illicit drugs.
+Regarding the age of the girls, Lucchesi said he himself never specifically asked about their ages, only remarking of the attendees "a lot of girls, [aged] 14, look 24."